 The following chart provides an overview of the Company’s corporate governance system.

-Board of Directors’ meetings are held once a month, in principle, to make decisions regarding important management matters, including those that Japan’s Corporate Governance Code stipulates should be considered and monitored in such meetings, and to review the status of execution of duties by Board Members as appropriate.
+The Board of Directors is comprised of nine (9) Board Members (including three (3) Outside Board Members).
+They are President and Chief Executive Officer Tatsuyuki Isogawa, who serves as Chairman of the Board, and Directors Kanji Ishimaru, Katsuyuki Tanuma, Atsushi Itami, Akira Nishioka and Toshiki Kume, as well as Outside Directors, Yoshifumi Kanda, Nobuya Hideshima and Seiko Nagai.
+The Board of Directors’ meetings are held once a month, in principle, to discuss and consider important management issues based on the Medium-term Management Plan and to monitor the execution of duties by Board Members as appropriate.
 The Outside Board Members are expected to take active roles in further enhancing the functions of monitoring management and providing advice on corporate management at the meetings of the Board of Directors.
 They are selected from among persons who have deep insight into company management processes and are effectively independent of ShinMaywa.
 The Company’s Articles of Incorporation provide that the number of Board Members should not exceed ten (10).
-The Board of Directors is comprised of nine (9) Board Members (including three (3) Outside Board Members).
-The names of the Board Members are listed in Company Profile.
-President and Chief Executive Officer Tatsuyuki Isogawa serves as the Chairman of the Board of Directors.

-The number of Corporate Auditors is five (5) (including three (3) Outside Corporate Auditors).
-These Corporate Auditors conduct audits by participating in the meetings of the Board of Directors and other important meetings within the Company, hearing reports on the Company’s operations from Board Members and employees, and inspecting approved documents.
-The three Outside Corporate Auditors are appointed from among certified public accountants/tax accountants, corporate executives, and lawyers.
+The number of Audit & Supervisory Board Members is five (5) (including three (3) Outside Audit & Supervisory Board Members).
+They are Audit & Supervisory Board Members Koji Nishida and Hiroichi Sano and Outside Audit & Supervisory Board Members Tomosaburo Kinda, Eri Sugiyama and Fumihiko Kimura.
+These Audit & Supervisory Board Members conduct audits by participating in the meetings of the Board of Directors and other important meetings within the Company, hearing reports on the Company’s operations from Board Members and employees, and inspecting approved documents.
+The three Outside Corporate Auditors are appointed from among corporate executives, lawyers, and certified public accountants.